DIY : Sew a Giant Plushie

 ( scroll to 3:05 to see some #new_editing_skills ;D )

-I started out by drawing the character ( this is “Tonkatsu” from the “Sumikko Gurashi” series ), then fit it inside a 4 squares grid.
+I started out by drawing the character ( this is “Tonkatsu” from the “Sumikko Gurashi” series ), then fit the width in a 4 squares grid.
 This part is important cuz it will make transferring the pattern onto fabric a lot easier.

 I skipped the paper pattern and created the 4 by 6 square grid directly onto the lining fabric ( 60″ wide ).
 This is done by folding and ironing the fabric into squares.